While playing around with your phone, you may have run into the term APN settings. So what the f*! is APN? (we said fox.)

 Why would I need to change APN settings?

-The reason you may need to change your settings is because you might need to connect to a different network depending on your phone or because you’re either setting up a new device for the first time or popping in a SIM card for the first time.
+You may need to change your APN settings to connect to a different network (depending on your phone), or because you’re either setting up a new device for the first time or popping in a SIM card for the first time.

 What are the most important APN settings?